rgeissen/teradata-trusted-data-agent/README.md

 1.  **Frontend (`index.html`):** A single-page application built with HTML, Tailwind CSS, and vanilla JavaScript.
 It captures user input and uses Server-Sent Events (SSE) to receive real-time updates from the backend, creating a dynamic and responsive experience.
 2.  **Backend (`mcp_web_client.py`):** A powerful asynchronous web server built with **Quart**.
 It serves the frontend, manages user sessions, and orchestrates the entire AI workflow.
 3.  **LLM (Google Gemini):** The reasoning engine of the agent.
 The backend sends structured prompts (including conversation history and available tools) to the Gemini API, which decides the next best action.
 4.  **Teradata MCP Server:** The bridge to the database.
+MCP stands for **Model Context Protocol**.
 It exposes database functionalities (like listing tables, describing columns, checking data quality) as a secure, well-defined API of "tools" that the AI agent can call.

 ## Key Features